241 East Main Street, Elbridge, NY (Within the Elbridge Free Library)

 About the Town

-In the war of Rebellion, and covering the period from the 15th day of April 1861, To the date of the certificate of the Town Clerk, attached to this record.
+In the war of Rebellion, and covering the period from the 15th day of April 1861, to the date of the certificate of the Town Clerk, below.